Installment Loans Under Fire by the CFPB Regulatory Guns

 - Interest rates for installment loans would be limited to 28 percent and a $20 processing fee or an all-inclusive rate of 36 percent APR.

-- Debt risks of taking out installment loans must be explained in plain language that any applicant could understand.
+- Debt risks of taking out installment loans must be explained in plain language that any consumer could understand.

 Mortgages and auto leases often feature balloon payments based on the concept that a person’s financial resources are expected to grow over time.
-It’s not clear how lenders can investigate this possibility under the CFPB’s new rules or whether the regulations would apply to auto leases.
+It’s not clear how lenders can investigate this possibility under the CFPB’s new rules or whether the regulations would get started to auto leases.

 Fewer Payday Loans Mean More Installment Loans Will Service the Shortfall